Hexcrawls in Cairn

 Through the Swampland

-- The second Wilderness Event is a Discovery, as the PCs find an ancient corpse inside a reed bed.
-The body wears rusted armor, but the gold rings on one hand are still in good condition.
+• Wilderness Event 2: Discovery.
+The PCs find an ancient corpse tangled in a reed bed.
+The body wears rusted armor, but the gold rings on one hand remain untouched.